-The body deals with a lot of toxins; everything from air pollution, to contaminated water, everyday foods and much more.
+The body deals with a lot of toxins; everything from air pollution to contaminated water, everyday foods, and much more.
 Breathing is the body’s way of releasing those toxins and purifying its systems.
 When we don’t take deep breaths, the body is less efficient at releasing toxins.
 This makes the other systems in the body overloaded as they work to detoxify the blood, often leading to illnesses.
-When you inhale and exhale deeply, the body releases carbon dioxide, and along with with it many toxins.
+When you inhale and exhale deeply, the body releases carbon dioxide, and along with it many toxins.

 Shallow breathing is linked to stress and anxiety.
-In fact, shallow breathing and anxiety disorders often go hand-in-hand.
+Shallow breathing and anxiety disorders often go hand-in-hand.
 Shallow or constricted breathing occurs when we are in fight-or-flight mode, telling the body that we are unsafe.
 This results in anxiety, panic, and hyperventilation as the body prepares for danger.
 You can often see this dramatized in movies and TV shows when people begin breathing rapidly when they are panic-stricken.

 The key to alleviating anxiety and stress is to take deep breaths.
 It fills your body with oxygen, releases tension, and normalizes your heartbeat, creating a feeling of calmness.
 If you suffer from anxiety or panic disorders, deep breathing can provide relief.

 3. Calming Effect